NY Rangers select Lafreniere with No. 1 pick in NHL draft - WHIZ News

 The Ottawa Senators were next and chose top-ranked international forward Tim Stuetzle, who played professionally in his native Germany last year, with their first of three first-round selections.

-Jake Sanderson, son of former NHL forward Geoff Sanderson, was the first American and defenseman selected, going to Ottawa with the fifth pick.
+The San Jose Sharks closed out the first round by selecting forward Ozzy Wiesblatt, with scouting director Doug Wilson Jr. using sign language in a message to the player’s mother who is deaf.

+“To see the picks, and to see the reactions by the families, it was all there.
+It was a very special night,” Rangers president John Davidson said.
+“All these things made the whole draft so human.”

-The top 10 selections featured five Canadians, one American, and four Europeans, including center Marco Rossi, who became the fifth Austrian-born player to be chosen in the top 10 when he was drafted ninth overall by Minnesota.
+The top 10 selections featured five Canadians, one American, and four Europeans, including center Marco Rossi, who became the fifth Austrian-born player to be chosen in the top 10 when he went ninth overall to Minnesota.

-The draft was held remotely, with teams making selections from their home cities.
-Commissioner Gary Bettman introduced each team making a first-round selection from a podium at the NHL Network studios in New Jersey.

-The Senators provided some color by having “Jeopardy” game-show host Alex Trebek announce their first selection in the form of a question.
-“And the answer is, Tim Stuetzle,” Trebek said.
+Overall, 19 of the 31 selections were Canadian-born players, matching the most since 2003 when the NHL had 30 teams.

+Russia’s Iaroslav Askarov became just the eighth goalie selected in the first round since 2010, after being chosen No. 11 by Nashville.
+At 17, Askarov made 23 saves in a 4-2 win for SKA St. Petersburg in becoming the second-youngest goalie to play a Kontinental Hockey League game last November.

 The draft concludes Wednesday with rounds second through seven, before teams turn their attention to the NHL’s free agency signing period, which opens Friday.